 If two parents agree to a change of parental responsibilities, they can make these modifications at any time.
 If they don’t agree, modifications cannot be made until two years after the initial parental responsibilities order was finalized, unless the wellbeing of the child is at stake.
-When parents don’t agree, it will need to prove to a judge that new circumstances warrant a modification.
+When parents don’t agree, it will need to proven to a judge that new circumstances warrant a modification.
 Here are steps to take when attempting to make parental responsibility changes.

 Retrieve the Existing Parental Responsibilities Order